 Lots of different products are good for normal/combination skin including scrubs and facial acids.
 Try St. Ives Nourished & Smooth Face Scrub and Mask, Biore Baking Soda Powder Cleanser, or Dr. Dennis Gross Skincare Alpha Beta Universal Daily Peel.

-It is very important to regularly exfoliate oily skin so that pimples, blackheads, and clogged pores do not occur.
+It is very important to regularly exfoliate oily skin to try to avoid pimples, blackheads, and clogged pores.
 While facial acids such as salicylic acid are an excellent skin care ingredient for oily skin you need to make sure that you do not overdo it when it comes to such ingredients.
 Even oily skin can become red and irritated from using too much of an exfoliating product.
-Oily skin can also be exfoliated more often than any other skin type.
-Some people can even and should exfoliate every day.
+Oily skin may be exfoliated more often than any other skin type.
 Besides looking for products with salicylic acid in them like Paula's Choice SKIN PERFECTING 2% BHA Liquid Salicylic Acid Exfoliant, you can also try a product with ingredients like charcoal found in such products as Biore Warming Anti-Blackhead Cleanser or Freeman Facial Charcoal and Black Sugar Polish Mask.

 Do not exfoliate your body and your face with the same products.
 The skin on our body is not as sensitive or as oily as the skin on our faces so it needs to be treated differently.
 The body scrub you love so much should be used below your chest and never above.

 If you do use a facial scrub avoid rubbing hard on your face.
-Even people with oily skin can damage their skin if they are too aggressive with their exfoliation.
-Some people find that using a washcloth to exfoliate is both low cost and effective, just be sure you do not scrub too hard with the washcloth, and it needs to properly dry in-between uses so that bacteria do not grow in it.
+Even people with oily skin might damage their skin if they are too aggressive with their exfoliation.
+Some people find that using a washcloth to exfoliate is both low cost and effective, just be sure you do not scrub too hard with the washcloth, and it needs to properly dry in-between uses to try to avoid bacteria growing in it.